 - Enjoy a fully immersive approach to learning, with community language experts in the classrooms.

-- Connect with other Indigenous students, get familiar with the campus, engage with the Aboriginal Programs and Services staff, and stay on campus in residence.
+- Connect with other Indigenous students, get familiar with the campus, engage with the Indigenous Programs and Services staff, and stay on campus in residence.

 - Take part in an internship with a relevant community partner as well as a personal language project as a capstone for the degree.